SeattleDave.com

 Getting Around Seattle in January

-- Walking: Seattle is walkable in central areas, but January walking means wet pavement, hills, puddles, and early darkness.
-Waterproof shoes matter.
+• Walking: Central Seattle is walkable, but January means hills, wet sidewalks, puddles, and early darkness.
+Waterproof shoes make a real difference.

-- Rideshares and taxis: Useful at night, in heavy rain, or for cross-town trips such as Ballard to Capitol Hill.
-Prices can rise during events and bad weather.
+• Rideshares and taxis: Helpful at night, during heavy rain, or for cross-town trips.
+Prices rise around games, concerts, and bad weather.

-- Ferries: Ferries run year-round, including Seattle to Bainbridge Island and Seattle to Bremerton.
-Check same-day schedules and alerts before leaving.
+• Ferries: Seattle to Bainbridge Island and Seattle to Bremerton operate year-round.
+Check schedules and alerts before leaving.

-- Rental car: Useful for Snoqualmie Falls, Woodinville, some neighborhoods, and day trips.
+• Rental car: Useful for Snoqualmie Falls, Woodinville, some suburban visits, and winter day trips.
 Not needed for a central Seattle weekend.

 Seattle Events and Seasonal Highlights in January

-- New Year’s Day, January 1, 2027: Some restaurants, museums, shops, and attractions may have reduced hours.
-Book brunch or dinner ahead if you have a specific place in mind.
+• New Year’s Day, January 1, 2027: Most museums, shops, and attractions are closed or have reduced hours.
+Book brunch or dinner ahead if you care about a specific restaurant.

-- Martin Luther King Jr. Day, January 18, 2027: Seattle traditionally has MLK Day marches, service events, and community programming, especially in South Seattle and the Central District.
-Exact 2027 details are usually released closer to the date.
+• Martin Luther King Jr. Day, January 18, 2027: Seattle usually has marches, service events, and community programming, especially around the Central District and South Seattle.
+Exact details are usually released closer to January.

-- Seattle Boat Show: Usually held in late January or early February at Lumen Field Event Center and Bell Harbor Marina.
-The 2026 show was scheduled for January 30 to February 7; 2027 dates were not yet confirmed at the time of this update.
+• Seattle Boat Show: Usually late January or early February at Lumen Field Event Center and Bell Harbor Marina.
+The 2026 show was January 30 to February 7; 2027 dates were not confirmed at the time of this update.

 Seattle Sports in January